-For a fantastic day out on Bank Holiday Monday the 29th May, set your sights on the lovely market town of Shipston-on-Stour, in Warwickshire, where the annual Wool Fair is on from 10am to 4pm.
+For a fantastic day out on Bank Holiday Monday the 25th May 2020, set your sights on the lovely market town of Shipston on Stour, in Warwickshire, where the annual Wool Fair is on from 10am to 4pm.
 It’s a great day out for all ages with lots of things to see and do.

-- Live sheep shearing demonstrations by Alan Scorer will be held throughout the day featuring different shearing systems and with the ever popular ‘how long does it take to shear a sheep’ competition
+- Live sheep shearing demonstrations will be held throughout the day

-- There will be opportunities for you and your children to try your hand at spinning, weaving, knitting and felting
+- There will be opportunities for you and your children to try your hand at spinning, weaving and knitting as well as fun competitions

 - See the magnificent Shipston Tapestry, woven by local people, as a map in the tradition of the medieval Barcheston Tapestries.
 This is a community project that has created history.